CCGL: Contrastive Cascade Graph Learning: Experiments

 \vpara{Usage of unlabeled data improves prediction with model distillation involved.} In Table~\ref{tab:results}, the results suggest that introducing a large amount of unlabeled data into \M's pre-training stage without distillation decreases the prediction performance, especially when labeled data are few and the model is linear evaluated (i.e., parameters in the pre-training phase are frozen).
 We speculate that the degradation of performance is owing to the interference of unlabeled data in the latent space.
 With model distillation, this deficiency can be largely abated and improves over the fine-tuned model.
 Another benefit is that the model becomes more generalizable for knowledge transfer as the unlabeled data is again well incorporated during this distillation process (see Section~\ref{subsec:transfer}).

-\vpara{The cascade graph data augmentation is effective for contrastive learning.} Both {\verb|AugSIM|} and {\verb|AugRWR|} improve the prediction performance.
+\vpara{The cascade graph data augmentation is effective for contrastive learning.} Three augmentation strategies all improve the prediction performance.
 The improvement becomes larger when fine-tuning on only a small fraction of labeled cascades.
-The performance of {\verb|AugSIM|} strategy is better than {\verb|AugRWR|}, which suggests that simulating the information diffusion in networks is a promising direction for graph contrastive learning on cascade modeling and prediction, compared to random walk-based models.
+The performance of {\verb|AugSIM|} strategy is better than {\verb|AugRWR|} and \texttt{AugAttr}, which suggests that simulating the information diffusion in networks is a promising direction for graph contrastive learning on cascade modeling and prediction, compared to random walk-based or heuristic models.
 Specifically, when fine-tuned on 1\%, 10\%, and 100\% of the labeled data, \M~improves the Base model by approximately 5.3\%, 9.3\%, and 1.4\%, respectively, in terms of MSLE.
 This further supports that data augmentation capturing some variation and uncertainty of cascading is useful and can potential alleviate overfitting.

 \vpara{The \M~model performs on par with or even beats strong supervised counterparts.} With all components we described in Section~\ref{sec:methodology} equipped and combined, i.e., with unlabeled cascade data, graph data augmentation strategy {\verb|AugSIM|} specifically designed for cascades, contrastive graph self-supervised pre-training, and task-specific fine-tuning and model distillation, our proposed \M~framework achieves a new state-of-the-art for cascade popularity prediction, outperforming a strong supervised \textbf{Base} model up to 9.2\%, 11.7\% and 2.9\% when fine-tuned on 1\%, 10\%, and 100\% of labeled data, respectively, in terms of MSLE on the Weibo dataset.